zakkreyshort/LocalBusiness/README.md

 # Local Business Search Interface+Api
 ### By **Zakkrey Short**  3 April 2020

-Repo holding ASP.NET core MVC application to display views that interact with the LocalBusinessInterface application and the Api.
+Application that uses an API and interface to run a local business rating app.
+User can add types of business, then places to list within the type with a short description.

 ## Specifications

 ### user stories:

 * As a user, I want to be able to GET all category.
-* As a user, I want to be able to GET all posts related to category.
+* As a user, I want to be able to GET all places related to category.
 * As a user, I want to be able to POST category.
-* As a user, I want to be able to POST posts to category.
+* As a user, I want to be able to POST places to category.
 * As a user, I want to be able to see a list of all categories.
-* As a user, I want to input date parameters and retrieve only reviews posted during that timeframe.
-* As a user, I want to be able to PUT and DELETE reviews, but only if I wrote them.
-(Start by requiring a user_name param to match the user_name of the author on the message.
-You can always try authentication later.)
+* As a user, I want to be able to POST a review.

 ### API Endpoints
+#### To view API endpoints for personal use, visit http://localhost:5000/swagger/index.html#/Places when servers are running on the API side.

 CATEGORY
 ```